etri/nest-compiler/README.md

 ```

 > **Note:** Starting with macOS Mojave, Xcode's command line tools changed header layout.
-> In order for Glow to build on Mojave, you might need to install
+> In order for NEST-C to build on Mojave, you might need to install
 > `macOS_SDK_headers_for_macOS_10.14.pkg`, located in
 > `/Library/Developer/CommandLineTools/Packages/`.
 > For macOS Catalina you might need to explicitly specify SDKROOT: